 ''' cpdf -remove-dict-entry /One in.pdf -o out.pdf Remove the entry for /One in every dictionary in.pdf, writing to out.pdf. cpdf -remove-dict-entry /One -dict-entry-search "1" in.pdf -o out.pdf Replace the entry for /One in every dictionary in.pdf if the key's value is the given value, writing to out.pdf. '''

-To replace a dictionary entry, give the replacement value in CPDFJSON format:
+To replace a dictionary entry:

 '''

-cpdf -replace-dict-entry /One -replace-dict-entry-value "\{I : 2\}"
+cpdf -replace-dict-entry /One -replace-dict-entry-value "2"

 in.pdf -o out.pdf

 Remove the entry for /One in every dictionary in.pdf, writing to out.pdf.